wadmiraal/wadmiraal.net/jekyll-src/_drafts/content-type-strategies-part-3-handling-versioning.markdown

 }
 </code></pre>

 See what we did there?
-We re-used our content type logic we use when installing our module!
-We can, because we added a systematic check if a field and/or its instance already exist (read [the previous post]() for more information).
+We re-used the same function we use when installing our module!
+We can, because we added a systematic check if a field and/or its instance already exist (read [the previous post](/lore/2015/05/01/content-type-strategies-part-2-in-code/) for more information).

 We also *must* return a string with a message for the user.
 You can also return an empty string if you wish, but you *must* return something.